ivoa/vo-dml/tools/ReadMe.md

 The available conversion scripts are those in the [xslt](./xslt) directory with `xmi2vo-dml` as part of their name.

 ## Schema
+The serializations that are implemented in the generated code are discussed in more detail [here](./Serialization.md)

 The gradle plugin does not currently have a task directly to generate XML and RDB schema from the models, however, this can be done indirectly from the generated Java code as can be seen from the [Small java example](./gradletooling/sample/src/main/java/WriteSampleSchema.java).

 ## Changes